I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 The recreation also showed that the overweight, 61-year-old man, with bricks in his pockets would have found it extremely difficult to clamber up the metal pipes.

-This led to the conclusion that Roberto Calvi was hoisted onto the scaffolding by someone else – he was murdered.
+This led to the conclusion that Roberto Calvi was hoisted onto the scaffolding by someone else―in other words, he was murdered.
 This assessment was confirmed when Italian police exhumed the banker’s remains and re-examined them; Bennetto points out the autopsy found that “Markings and damage to the vertebra in Calvi’s neck suggested there were two points of strangulation.”
 First, he was garrotted, and then strung up under the bridge.

 Five Face Trial in Calvi’s Death

 Further investigations led police, through an informant to Giuseppe “Pippo” Calo, a Mafia member serving a 20-year prison term.
-Charged along with him, according to the BBC (June 2007) were “Mr. Calvi’s close associate, businessman Flavio Carboni; businessman Ernesto Diotallevi; Mr. Calvi’s bodyguard and driver Silvano Vittor; and Mr. Carboni’s ex-girlfriend Manuela Kleinszig.”
+Charged along with him, according to the BBC, were “Mr. Calvi’s close associate, businessman Flavio Carboni; businessman Ernesto Diotallevi; Mr. Calvi’s bodyguard and driver Silvano Vittor; and Mr. Carboni’s ex-girlfriend Manuela Kleinszig.”

 Associated Press reported on June 6, 2007 that, “Prosecutors had alleged that Calo had ordered that Calvi be murdered so that he would not talk to investigators, and that Calvi was laundering money for mobsters who believed the banker had taken some of the money for himself.”